giovanifss/Simple-Password-Manager/README.md

 The ```update``` action is not implemented yet.

-All actions perform some common actions.
-Those actions are:
+All actions perform some common steps.
+Those steps are:
 1) Copy the database elsewhere
 2) Unlock/decrypt the copied database
 3) Delete copied database